 CoSy, a helpful app that synced your Facebook photos with your Android contacts, was formerly available.
 CoSy, on the other hand, was forced to halt operations when Facebook tightened restrictions on how apps could access its API.

 Thankfully, it has resurfaced with a new method of importing contact photos.

-CoSy is still under construction at the time of writing, so it’s a bit buggy.
+CoSy is still under construction at the time of this writing, so it’s a bit buggy.
 Regardless, when it works, it does an excellent job of matching your contacts to their Facebook photos.

 Facebook Photo Contact Sync: To sync your contacts, you must first log in to Facebook using the app.
 CoSy will then import all of your Facebook friends into the app.
 After that, it’ll scan your Android contacts and try to link them up with the imported lists of Facebook friends.

 CoSy then assigns a confidence level to each pairing.
-A contact who shares a Facebook friend‘s whole name gets a greater confidence level than a contact who merely shares the first name.
+A contact who shares a Facebook friend‘s whole name gets greater confidence than a contact who merely shares the first name.
 It also attempts to pair names that seem related but aren’t alike, which might result in some strange outcomes.